Top 100 Content Marketing Question: How do we successfully integrate content throughout the marketing department and functions?

 To build a solid foundation for content marketing success, take these 7 steps:

-- Co-create a written content marketing mission statement by collaborating with sales, product management and marketers.
+- Co-create a written content marketing mission statement by collaborating with sales, product managers, and marketers.

 - Designate that same team to co-create your content marketing strategy.

 - Co-create a Message Map, to gain buy-in to your message and streamline the review process.

 - Perform a competitive content audit.
 Looking through the eyes of customers, find out what it takes to make content that’s truly competitive.

 - Map content to the buyer’s journey.
 At each step in a carefully considered purchase, buyers have different questions, different needs and different media preferences.

 - Measure content success with all-in analytics.
 Here’s how to measure content marketing success.

 It’s tempting to skip steps.
 But the truth is, skipping steps leads to content that misfires.

 My workshops and guidebook teach all 7 steps in detail